 Any e-commerce website would also be a practical case of this law.

-Information about the best deals, names of products and its price, the purchase option and shopping cart.
+Information about the best deals, names of products and their price, the purchase option, and shopping cart.

 Think about the last ten websites you visited.
 Pretty sure that the majority of them had the company logo on the top left corner and if you click it, it will direct you to the homepage.